Furniture And Upholstery

 And unlike fabric upholstery, leather gets better with age.
 Leather is also preferable for people with allergies because you can remove all dust from its surface.

-To preserve your leather furniture, keep it at least two feet away from heat vents or other heat sources.
-Don't expose leather furniture to direct sunlight or it could dry out and crack.
+Keep your leather furniture at least two feet away from heat vents or other heat sources to preserve it.
+Don't expose it to direct sunlight; it could dry out and crack.

 Wood Furniture Care and Cleaning